VRB95/my-network-lxc/README.md

-# myNetwork LXC
+# my-network LXC

-Simple Proxmox LXC installer for [myNetwork](https://github.com/VRB95/my-network).
+Simple Proxmox LXC installer for [my-network](https://github.com/VRB95/my-network).

 It creates a Debian 13 LXC, builds myNetwork from source, configures a systemd service, and installs a one-command updater.